Your claim could be worth...

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.

 If the driver responsible for an accident flees the scene, it is classed as a hit-and-run accident.
 This is a criminal offence, regardless of whether anyone else is physically involved.
-Watermans hit and run solicitors are here to help you claim the hit and run compensation you deserve.
+Watermans hit-and-run accident solicitors are here to help you claim the hit-and-run compensation you deserve.

 "I was nervous and unsure of the idea of getting into a complicated legal situation, but that turned out to be simple and straightforward.
 I was very impressed with the claim amount they managed to secure for me - more than what was anticipated!"